A special place of worship -

 This continues to be a special feature of the village and is much loved, cared for, maintained and supported by many of its residents.

-There is an evensong service in the Mission Room on the fourth Sunday of each month.
-And this “Upper Room” hosts the Maundy Thursday service for the Benefice as well as being used by Wensley Deanery for quiet days.
+When the pandemic lockdown is eased - there is an evensong service in the Mission Room on the fourth Sunday of each month.
+And this “Upper Room” usually hosts the Maundy Thursday service for the Benefice as well as being used by Wensley Deanery for quiet days.

 Photos: Left - looking west towards the centre of Thornton Rust; right - the view eastwards from the Mission Room.